jgwill/Flowise/narrative-map.md

     - Converted ESLint config using `@eslint/eslintrc`.
     - Ignored documentation files so lint passes.
     - Extended the doc prompt with an Appendix linking related projects.
+- **UI Integration & MiAct Agents**
+    - Added QuadrantityReflection and persona nodes to UI constants and canvas.
+    - Duplicated ReAct agents as MiAct variants using custom LangSmith prompts.